Barion Pixel

 Monthly sign-ups and capacity allocation

-The goal is to turn full capacity from a stressful situation into a controlled and transparent state, where every allocation decision follows a predictable logic.
+The goal is to turn recurring sold out sessions from operational chaos into a controlled and transparent process.

 Waitlist and offer handling